 The estimated useful life of intangible assets is assessed as either finite or indefinite.
-The estimated useful lives of intangible assets recognized as a result of the merger with AEI (see Note 6) are as follows:
+The estimated useful lives of intangible assets are as follows:

-9 Number of Years
+Number of Years

 Intellectual property rights Indefinite

 Student relationship 5-7

 Software cost 3

 The estimated useful lives of intangible assets with finite lives are assessed at the individual asset level.
 Intangible assets with finite lives are amortized over their estimated useful lives on a straight-line basis.
 Periods and method of amortization for intangible assets with finite useful lives are reviewed annually or earlier when an indicator of impairment exists.